Cyan: Etymology and terminology

 Its name is derived from the Ancient Greek word kyanos (κύανος), meaning "dark blue enamel, Lapis lazuli".
 It was formerly known as "cyan blue" or cyan-blue, and its first recorded use as a color name in English was in 1879.
-Further origins of the color name can be traced back to a dye produced from the cornflower (Centaurea cyanus).
+Another origin of the color's name can be traced back to a dye produced from the cornflower (Centaurea cyanus).

 In most languages, 'cyan' is not a basic color term and it phenomenologically appears as a greenish vibrant hue of blue to most English speakers.
-In Punjabi language "Siana" (ਸਿਆਣਾ) word means matured and wise after learning and Other English terms for this "borderline" hue region include blue green, aqua, turquoise, teal, and grue.
+Other English terms for this "borderline" hue region include blue green, aqua, turquoise, teal, and grue.